Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Introduction

 In this work, we propose a simple scenario of resonant leptogenesis which is responsible for $Y_{\nu_e}$ favored by the EMPRESS data.
 The leptogenesis works mostly below the $T_{\rm sp}$ where the sphaleron process is frozen, so it does not overproduce the baryon asymmetry.
-Moreover, if we allow some level of parameter tuning, the same leptogenesis which partially enters the thermal plasma before $T_{\rm sp}$ produces the correct amount of baryon asymmetry.
-The key idea is (i) the possibility of a late-time production of RHNs from the decay of a long-lived scalar condensation which dominates the Universe before its decay, and (ii) the effect of unequal flavor mixings of neutrinos that allows $Y_L<0$ while $Y_{\nu_e}>0$ \cite{Barenboim:2016shh} (see also Ref.~\cite{Barenboim:2016lxv} for asymmetries in the mass basis).
+Moreover, at the price of some tuning, the same leptogenesis working partially before sphaleron decoupling can produce the correct amount of baryon asymmetry.
+The key idea is (i) the possibility of a late-time production of RHNs from the decay of a long-lived scalar condensation which dominates the universe before its decay, and (ii) the effect of unequal flavor mixings of neutrinos that allows $Y_L<0$ while $Y_{\nu_e}>0$ \cite{Barenboim:2016shh} (see also Ref.~\cite{Barenboim:2016lxv} for asymmetries in the mass basis).
 Note that it can be realized in a supersymmetric $U(1)_{B-L}$ extension with a very flat potential of the scalar field responsible for the mass of RHNs.
 In that case, a large $Y_{\nu_e}$ is generated in the decay of RHNs, produced from the decay of the scalar condensation well after the EWPT, whereas the correct value of $Y_B$ can be generated from the small portion of condensation which decays to RHNs before the EWPT.
 For this realization, it requires some level of cancellation between the asymmetries of neutrino flavors to achieve the correct $Y_B$.

 This paper is organized as follows.
 In Section~\ref{sec:cosmic-history}, we describe briefly the cosmic history associated with the scalar field responsible for the production of RHNs well after the EWPT.
 In Section~\ref{sec:baryo-leptogenesis}, a model that realizes cogenesis of $Y_B^{\rm obs}$ and $Y_{\nu_e}^{\rm BBN}$ is proposed, and the details of the generation processes are described.
 In Section~\ref{sec:num-analysis}, the result of the numerical analyses for the working parameter space is shown.
 In Section~\ref{sec:strng-gws}, we discuss the gravitational waves expected in our scenario.
 Finally, we conclude in Section~\ref{sec:conclusion}.